hyperledger-tooling/start-here-hyperledger/pull-requests/hyperledger/cello.md

             </td>
             <td>
-                Fixed peer cmd, so we can use `peer channel` cmd in api-engine container.
+                Fix peer cmd, so we can use `peer channel` cmd in api-engine container.
 There are some changes in this pr.
-* Refactored the configtx generation by using a template file.
+* Refactor the configtx generation by using a template file.
 * The admin permission check errors were caused by `MSP ID` mismatched, the configtx defined the MSP as `Org1OrdererMSP`, but `orderer.yaml` and `core.yaml` defined different ones.
-* Added some environment variables when creating nodes.
+* Add some environment variables when creating nodes.
-* Created a docker network to connect node containers, api-engine container and agent container for development purposes.
+* Create a docker network to connect node containers, api-engine container and agent container for development purposes.
             </td>
         </tr>
     </table>